Transpiration: Cavitation

 To maintain the pressure gradient necessary for a plant to remain healthy they must continuously uptake water with their roots.
 They need to be able to meet the demands of water lost due to transpiration.
 If a plant is incapable of bringing in enough water to remain in equilibrium with transpiration an event known as cavitation occurs.
 Cavitation is when the plant cannot supply its xylem with adequate water so instead of being filled with water the xylem begins to be filled with water vapor.
 These particles of water vapor come together and form blockages within the xylem of the plant.
 This prevents the plant from being able to transport water throughout its vascular system.
 There is no apparent pattern of where cavitation occurs throughout the plant's xylem.
 If not effectively taken care of, cavitation can cause a plant to reach its permanent wilting point, and die.
 Therefore, the plant must have a method by which to remove this cavitation blockage, or it must create a new connection of vascular tissue throughout the plant.
 The plant does this by closing its stomates overnight, which halts the flow of transpiration.
 This then allows for the roots to generate over 0.05 mPa of pressure, and that is capable of destroying the blockage and refilling the xylem with water, reconnecting the vascular system.
 If a plant is unable to generate enough pressure to eradicate the blockage it must prevent the blockage from spreading with the use of pit pears and then create new xylem that can re-connect the vascular system of the plant.

 Scientists have begun using magnetic resonance imaging (MRI) to monitor the internal status of the xylem during transpiration, in a non invasive manner.
 This method of imaging allows for scientists to visualize the movement of water throughout the entirety of the plant.
 It also is capable of viewing what phase the water is in while in the xylem, which makes it possible to visualize cavitation events.
 Scientists were able to see that over the course of 20 hours of sunlight more than 10 xylem vessels began filling with gas particles becoming cavitated.
 MRI technology also made it possible to view the process by which these xylem structures are repaired in the plant.
 After three hours in darkness it was seen that the vascular tissue was resupplied with liquid water.
 This was possible because in darkness the stomates of the plant are closed and transpiration no longer occurs.
 When transpiration is halted the cavitation bubbles are destroyed by the pressure generated by the roots.
 These observations suggest that MRIs are capable of monitoring the functional status of xylem and allows scientists to view cavitation events for the first time.

 Effects on the environment

 Cooling

+Transpiration cools plants, as the evaporating water carries away heat energy due to its large latent heat of vaporization of 2260 kJ per liter.